-After hearing about this murderous plot, Leona is determined to get help and try and prevent what she has just heard.
+After hearing about this murderous plot, Leona is determined to get help and try to prevent what she has just heard.
 But with the mysterious people no longer on the phone, what can she do to get help?
 Will anyone believe her?

 7.5/10